IgniteUI/igniteui-docfx/en/components/drag_drop.md

 Both functions have arguments that you can set to customize the transition animation and set duration, timing function or delay.
 If specific start location is set it will animate the element starting from there.

 When the transition animation ends, if a ghost is created, it will be removed and the `igxDrag` directive will return to its initial state.
 If no ghost is created, it will keep its position.
-In both cases then the [`transitioned`](environment:angularApiUrl}/classes/igxdragdirective.html#transitioned) event will be triggered, depending on how long the animation lasts.
+In both cases, then the [`transitioned`](environment:angularApiUrl}/classes/igxdragdirective.html#transitioned) event will be triggered, depending on how long the animation lasts.
 If no animation is applied, it will be triggered instantly.

 You can have other types of animations that involve element transformations.
 That can be done like any other element either using the Angular Animations or straight CSS Animations to either the base `igxDrag` element or its ghost.
 If you want to apply them to the ghost, you would need to define a custom ghost and apply animations to its element.